locker-labs/locker-api/src/infrastructure/README.md

 # Periphery Directory

-This directory contains peripheral infrasctructure that serves the needs of core business logic.
+This directory contains peripheral infrastructure that serves the needs of core business logic.